Comparing simulations of ionisation triggered star formation and observations in RCW 120: Initial conditions and numerical method

-We introduce sinks at density peaks above $\rho_{_{\rm SINK}}=10^{-11}\,\rm{g}\,\rm{cm}^{-3}$, provided that the density peak in question is at the bottom of its local gravitational potential well \citep[see ][in prep.]{Hubber2011inprep}.
-Since $\rho_{_{\rm SINK}}\!\gg\!\rho_{_{\rm CRIT}}$, a condensation that is translated into a sink is always well into its Kelvin-Helmholtz contraction phase.
-Once formed, a sink is able to accrete gas smoothly from its surroundings \citep[see ][in prep.]{Hubber2011inprep} and thereby grow in mass.
-Sinks are identified as protostars, and their radiation can be included in the radiative transfer models produced with \textsc{Radmc-3D} in the post-processing step (see section \ref{radmc3d}).
+We use a new sink particle algorithm to capture forming protostars \citep{Hubber2013}.
+Sinks are introduced at density peaks above $\rho_{_{\rm SINK}}=10^{-11}\,\rm{g}\,\rm{cm}^{-3}$, provided that the density peak in question is at the bottom of its local gravitational potential well.
+Since $\rho_{_{\rm SINK}}\!\gg\!\rho_{_{\rm CRIT}}$, a peak that is converted into a sink is always well into its Kelvin-Helmholtz contraction phase.
+Once created, a sink has a radius of twice the SPH smoothing length at $\rho_{_{\rm SINK}}$, i.e. $R_{_{\rm SINK}}=20\,{\rm au}$.
+A sink then accretes mass smoothly from the surrounding SPH particles within $R_{_{\rm SINK}}$, over many dynamical timescales, but transfers their angular momentum to SPH particles just outside $R_{_{\rm SINK}}$ \citep[see][for more details]{Hubber2013}.
+This procedure ensures that the masses and locations of sink particles are essentially independent of the arbitrary parameters of sink creation and evolution, $\rho_{_{\rm SINK}}$ and $R_{_{\rm SINK}}$.
+Sinks are identified as protostars, and their luminosity can be included in the radiative transfer models produced with \textsc{Radmc-3D} in the post-processing step (Section \ref{radmc3d}).